d4n3sh/thedaneshproject/content/posts/2013-03-06-log-all-putty-sessions-by-default.md

 ---
 Putty has a feature to log your sessions to log files.
 This is a handy and I use it a lot.
 Comes in handy when you want to roll back what you did or to simply remember a command you ran.

-Session logging is not enabled by default but if you want logging enabled by default for all your sessions then here&#8217;s how.
+Session logging is not enabled by default but if you want logging enabled by default for all your sessions then here's how.

 Fire up Putty and go to the &#8220;Logging&#8221; tab.
 Check &#8220;Printable output&#8221; option and insert your desired log file name and location into the location field.